brunch/brunch.github.io/source/app/assets/_docs/using-modules.md

 NPM integration is enabled by default starting Brunch 2.3 so there's no additional setup!
 Simply `npm install --save` your front-end packages as you normally would, `require` them in your app, and Brunch will figure out the rest.

-Just make sure that your don't forget to join `/^node_modules/` somewhere!
+Just make sure that you don't forget to join `/^node_modules/` somewhere!

 ```javascript
 files: {